-For estimates of soil carbon sequestration in conterminous U.S. peatlands, we used the LORCA data from 82 sites and 215 cores throughout eastern North America (Webb and Webb III, 1988).
+For estimates of soil carbon sequestration in conterminous U.S. peatlands, we used the data from 82 sites and 215 cores throughout eastern North America (Webb and Webb III, 1988).
 They reported a median accumulation rate of 0.066 cm yr-1 (mean = 0.092, sd = 0.085).
-We converted this value into a carbon accumulation rate of -0.71 Mg C ha-1 yr-1 by assuming 58% C (see NRCS Soil Survey Laboratory Information Manual, available on-line at http://soils.usda.gov/survey/nscd/lim/), a bulk density of 0.28 g cm-3, and an organic matter content of 69%.
+We converted this value into a carbon accumulation rate of -1.2 Mg C ha-1 yr-1 by assuming 58% C (see NRCS Soil Survey Laboratory Information Manual, available on-line at http://soils.usda.gov/survey/nscd/lim/), a bulk density of 0.59 g cm-3, and an organic matter content of 55%.
 (Positive carbon fluxes indicate net fluxes to the atmosphere, whereas negative carbon fluxes indicate net fluxes into an ecosystem.)
-The bulk density and organic matter content were the area-weighted and depth-weighted average from all Histosol soil map units greater than 202.5 ha (n = 3,884) in the conterminous United States from the National Soil Information System (NASIS) data base provided by S. Campbell (USDA NRCS, Portland, OR).
-For

-1 comparison, Armentano and Menges (1986) used soil carbon accumulation rates that ranged from -0.48 2 Mg C ha-1 yr-1 in northern conterminous U.S. peatlands to -2.25 Mg C ha-1 yr-1 in Florida peatlands.
+The bulk density and organic matter content were the average from all Histosol soil map units greater than 202.5 ha (n = 5,483) in the conterminous United States from the National Soil Information System (NASIS) data base provided by S. Campbell (USDA NRCS, Portland, OR).
+For comparison, Armentano and Menges (1986) used soil carbon accumulation rates that ranged from -0.48 Mg C ha-1 yr-1 in northern conterminous U.S. peatlands to -2.25 Mg C ha-1 yr-1 in Florida peatlands.

 Peatlands accumulate lesser amounts of soil carbon at higher latitudes, with especially low accumulation rates in permafrost peatlands (Ovenden, 1990; Robinson and Moore, 1999).
-The rates used in this report reflect this gradient, going from -0.13 to -0.19 to -0.71 Mg C ha-1 yr-1 in permafrost peatlands, non-permafrost Canadian and Alaskan peatlands, and peatlands in the conterminous United States and Mexico, respectively (Table 13A-2).
+The rates used in this report reflect this gradient, going from -0.13 to -0.19 to -1.2 Mg C ha-1 yr-1 in permafrost peatlands, non-permafrost Canadian and Alaskan peatlands, and peatlands in the conterminous United States and Mexico, respectively (Table 13A-2).